 Glide turns when retrieving puck at the boards

 A glide turn just seems to leave you less 'tangled up' than a crossover when you're near the boards or scooping up the puck around the back of the goal net.
-It's also a better stick-handling posture to be in if you want to quickly shoot the puck off for a pass.

 Most players panic and throw the puck away because they are afraid of getting hit.
 Where the smart thing to do is hold on to the puck for a three second count.
 This count will give you the time to read and react to the play.